Speed regulations along the Alpes Maritimes coastline

 I thought the following would be useful.
 Best not to fall foul of the authorities!

 In the open sea, there is no speed limit except within the 300 meters shores limit and in regulated zones.

-Within the 300 meters shore limit : In French territorial waters, the speed limit is set at 5 knots for the entire year within the 300 meters shores limit which applies also to all islands and rocky outcrops.
+Within the 300 metres shore limit : In French territorial waters, the speed limit is set at 5 knots for the entire year within the 300 meters shores limit which applies also to all islands and rocky outcrops.

 The regulated zones in the Alpes-Maritimes department:

 - Between the islands of Lerins : The limit is 5 knots in the canal and 3 knots outside of the canal.